mdn/content/files/en-us/web/api/videoencoder/isconfigsupported/index.md

 A {{jsxref("Promise")}} that resolves with an object containing the following members:
   - `supported`{{Optional_Inline}}
-    - : A Boolean value which is `true` if the given config is supported by the encoder.
+    - : A boolean value which is `true` if the given config is supported by the encoder.
   - `config`{{Optional_Inline}}
     - : An copy of the given config with all the field recognized by the encoder.